-In the speaker-mechanics, Field is derived as the area as far as the sound does not damp down.
-In any speaker, after a certain distance, the impact of sound is started damping.
-This distance is referred to as “Field” of that particular speaker.
+In the sound technology, “Active Field” is derived as the AREA under which the sound doesn’t damp down.
+After that “Active Field” area, sound starts damping.
+In any speaker system, after a certain distance, the sound is started damping.
+This distance is referred as “Field” of that speaker system.

 I think you understood the term field.
-Now its time to gain some knowledge of different type of Fields.
+Now its time to gain some knowledge of the different types of Fields.

 There are 3 types of fields in speaker mechanics.

-The range of field is directly proportional to the size of the driver.
-The driver size decides whether the speaker is near field, midfield or far field.
+The range of the field is directly proportional to the size of the driver.
+The size of your monitor’s driver decides whether the speaker is a near field, midfield or far-field.

 What is a nearfield Studio Monitor?